mikewinters10/Heartbeat-RMET/README.md

 # Heartbeat-RMET
-Supercollider code for an experiment involving pairing eyes from the reading the mind in the eyes task with the sound of heartbeats.
+This repository hosts Supercollider code for an experiment pairing eyes from the reading the mind in the eyes task with the sound of slow or fast heartbeats.
+There are four conditions: visual-only, audio-only, audio-visual fast and audio-visual slow.
+There are 36 trials per condition.
+The audio-only condition contains both fast and slow heartbeats.

 ## Getting Started
 Open the file 0-main.scd in SuperCollider.
 Follow the instructions there to evaluate the code.